 This is a tough time of year to stay on track with the holidays approaching, but let’s be honest, there are many times where there are challenges keeping us from achieving our health & fitness goals… here are 5 Tips to get out of a Workout Rut:

-It’s always more fun to workout with someone else.
-The things that someone else does, will definitely be different than the things you are used to doing.
+It’s always more fun to work out with someone else.
+The things that someone else does, will definitely be different than the things you are doing.
 Or maybe you have a friend who loves a certain spin studio or instructor, invite yourself to join!
 Having someone else who shares a love of fitness- no matter what this is- is always motivating.

 I joined a new gym a few years ago and found myself struggling with getting used to new equipment and really lacking the desire to be there.
-One of the days I was there, I happened to notice some fierce, boss babe that was crushing her workout… I ended up introducing myself and asked if she’d ever be up for training together.
+One day, I happened to notice some fierce, boss babe that was crushing her workout… I ended up introducing myself and asked if she’d ever been up for training together.
 We’ve been training 1-2x a week together for over a year.